dzuk-mutant/Helium/readme.md

 ## How to use

-Copy and paste the thorium folder where you need it and then just import it in your styles (as one of the first imports).
+Copy and paste the helium folder where you need it and then just import it in your styles (as one of the first imports).
 Then you can reference all of it's features in your style sheets!

 ```
-@import '/thorium'
+@import '/helium'

 ```
 ----

 ## Docs

-I keep Thorium pretty well documented!
+I keep Helium pretty well documented!

 [You can read all of the documentation here.](docs/docs.md)